cakephp/docs/en/controllers/request-response.rst

     public function sendFile($id) {
         $file = $this->Attachment->getFile($id);
         $this->response->file($file['path']);
+        //Return reponse object to prevent controller from trying to render a view return $this->response;
     }

 As shown in above example as expected you have to pass the file path to the method.